The AI Ghostwriter Effect: When Users Do Not Perceive Ownership of AI-Generated Text But Self-Declare as Authors: Study 1: Sense of Ownership versus Declared Authorship

 \subsection{Results}

-We will first investigate whether the personalization of the texts was successful.
-We then turn to the analysis of the sense of ownership and the declaration of authorship.
-Finally, we examine whether the sense of control and sense of leadership were manipulated by the interaction method and whether the sense of control relates to the sense of ownership.
+We first investigate whether the personalization of the texts was successful.
+We then turn to the analysis of the sense of ownership and the declaration of authorship (H1.1 and H1.2), including the effect of \textsc{Personalization} (H3).
+Finally, we examine whether the sense of control and sense of leadership were manipulated by the interaction method (H2.1 and H2.2).
+We expand this by analyzing the relationship between the sense of control and leadership with the sense of ownership.
 An in-depth analysis of the remaining measures (including the open-ended questions) was beyond the scope of this paper.
-We provide a short overview of additional results as supplementary material.
+We provide a short overview of additional results via an OSF repository\footnote{\url{https://osf.io/n4svx/?view_only=916873e81d244be6be8e0790531b1197}}.
+In particular, the repository provides includes the text remembrance analysis, qualitative statements on the \ims{}, and an overview of additional measures linked to ownership, leadership, and control.